Coleman, Michigan

 Coleman is a city in Midland County of the U.S. state of Michigan.
-The population was 1,243 at the 2010 census.
+The population was 1,262 at the 2020 census.

 History

 Coleman began with the building of a sawmill in 1870.
 The following year a station of the Pere Marquette Railroad was opened.
 It was incorporated as a village in 1887 and as a city in 1905.

 Geography

+Coleman is in northwestern Midland County, 20 mi northwest of Midland, the county seat, and 10 mi southeast of Clare.
+U.S. Route 10, a four-lane-freeway, runs along the northern border of the city, with access from Exit 103 (North Coleman Road).